I asked someone at AWS about some tips to speed up AWS S3 transfer speeds

 I quote

-The underlying technology of Amazon S3 is nothing more than a simple KVS (Key-Value data store).
-For example, let's say we have the following folder structure (as we perceive it).
-(In this entry, we will simply consider that bar.txt contains the character bar, and baz.txt contains the character baz.)
+The underlying technology of Amazon S3 is simply a KVS (Key-Value Data Store).
+For example, let's say we have a folder structure (as we perceive it) like this: (For the purposes of this entry, we will simply assume that bar.txt contains the text "bar" and baz.txt contains the text "baz".)

 (Root)